Wondering why you’re running out of breath when you try to go for a run?

 11. Make running a consistent habit.

-In fact, while recent training is a more accurate predictor of results than either age or early life training, it is still not as important as what runners have done specifically in the past five years.
-Studies show that a consistent training schedule that has been followed for at least five years prior to a performance is what makes the biggest difference in a runner’s performance.
-The research showed that successful runners have learned that their training must be systematic and continual in order for them to maintain their running skills and fitness.
+While recent training is a more accurate predictor of results than either age or early life training, it is still not as important as what runners have explicitly done in the past five years.
+Studies show that a consistent training schedule followed for at least five years before a performance makes the most significant difference in a runner’s performance.
+The research showed that successful runners have learned that their training must be systematic and continual for them to maintain their running skills and fitness.

-We hope that we were able to help you wit this article.
-But if you are a beginner looking for a comprehensive guide on how to start your running regime, check out this post.
+We hope that we were able to help you with this article.
+But if you are a beginner looking for a comprehensive guide on starting your running regime, check out this post.

 – Nyxie